tinbob655/red-dead-redemption-2-species-map/README.md

 - 🌿 Plant Locations: Locate herbs, flowers, and other flora for crafting and survival.

+- 💡 Tips on the best way to take down animals and get three-star pelts

 - 🔍 Search & Filters: Easily search for specific species or filter by region and type.

-- 📍 Custom Markers: Users can add personal markers to track findings.

-- 🗺️ Multiple Map Layers: Switch between different map views (e.g., terrain, satellite, habitat zones).
+- 🗺️ Multiple Map Layers: Switch between different map views (default, zones, temperature).

 - 📱 Mobile-Friendly: Optimized for use on both desktop and mobile devices.